 "The Global Alliance for Clean Cookstoves seeks to mobilize high-level national and donor commitments towards the goal of universal adoption of clean cookstoves and fuels.
 Its ambitious but achievable goal is to foster the adoption of clean cookstoves and fuels in 100 million households by 2020.
 The Alliance is mobilizing support from a wide range of private, public, and non-profit stakeholders."

-"Igniting Change", A Strategy for Universal Adaption of Clean Cookstoves and Fuels, by GACC, November 2011
+"Igniting Change", A Strategy for Universal Adaption of Clean Cookstoves and Fuels, by CCA, November 2011

-Die Ofenmacher are registered implementers of the Global Alliance for Clean Cookstoves.
+Die Ofenmacher are registered implementers of the Clean Cookingl Alliance.

-In June 2012 PCIA and GACC merged to GACC.
+In June 2012 PCIA and CCA merged to CCA.

 Smoke in the Kitchen is an interesting forum for all individuals and organisations working in the field: